-With the implementation of the Technosylva models (WFA-E and-WRRM_and FPI), BVES and the introduction of DIREXYON, BVES is now able to conduct long-term risk mitigation planning and review the overall risk levels for the utility on a pre-mitigation, post-mitigation, and mitigation decision basis.
-FPI also allows BVES to make operational decisions based on real--time fire activity potential. will provide greater detail on the design basis scenarios.
-Much of this information is gapped in BVES's risk modeling process.
-The following sections detail the gaps and BVES's intentions to close the gaps.
+With the implementation of the Technosylva models (WFA-E ,WRRM and FPI), BVES and the introduction of DIREXYON, BVES is now able to conduct long-term risk mitigation planning and review the overall risk levels for the utility on a pre-mitigation, post-mitigation, and mitigation decision basis.
+FPI also allows BVES to make operational decisions based on real-time fire activity potential.